 Anal cancer is uncommon, but you shouldn’t ignore potential symptoms like rectal bleeding.
 If you’re concerned about your symptoms or want to undergo screening for anal cancer, the highly skilled team at Colon and Rectal Surgeons of Greater Hartford can help.
-New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, and Plainville, Connecticut.
+New England’s largest specialist colorectal practice has convenient offices in Bloomfield, South Windsor, Enfield, and Plainville, Connecticut.
 Call the office nearest you today to schedule a consultation or book an appointment online.

 Anal cancer is a fairly rare type of cancer that develops in the anal canal.
 The anal canal is the short section between your rectum and anus.